What is it ?

 For instance: valid values for a 1200Ω resistor are 1200 and 1k2; for a 1.5MΩ, valid entries are 1500000, 1500k and 1M5.
 You cannot enter anything which value is inferior to 1; rather use a multiplier like “m”.
 You may enter negative voltages (for the solvers which allow it) like -2 or -100m for respectively minus two volts and minus hundred millivolts.

 Power supply values are bound within 50 and 500V.

 Once your set of parameters is fine, press button “Solve”.
 It will yield the result as an image containing:

 - the schematics

-- a bargraph with stacked voltages across anode and cathode resistors and tubes
+- a bargraph with stacked voltages across anode resistor, tube, cathode resistors

-This JPEG image can be copied or downloaded.
+This JPEG image can be copied or downloaded (right-click).

 Reliability and accuracy

 Operating points are calculated with algorithms based upon the unique and publicly documented Norman Koren’s modeling, which is for sure – like any other model – not perfect specially at low anode voltage or very negative grid voltage.
 Every time you run a solver, it provides you with a reliability assessment, written in green when: